 Getting the experience to start a career in media, journalism and photography can be challenging.
-That’s why we have invested millions of pounds in our photography studios, TV studio, edit suites and production facilities for TV, radio and film to give you the opportunities to train and showcase your work.
+That’s why we have invested millions of pounds in our photography studios, TV studio, editing suites and production facilities for TV, radio and film to give you the opportunities to train and showcase your work.

 Recent opportunities have included filming and reporting on live Sheffield Sharks basketball matches, as well as industry placement projects on short films.

 We also host regular news days for our trainee journalists, where a working news office environment is replicated for students who are challenged to keep pace with the constantly evolving world of news.

 Harriet Massey, photography student and matchday photographer at Sheffield Wednesday Football Club